 - The capacity to structure commitments and actions in a program

-Orange Business Services has defined its Green Act program in order to demonstrate its position as an innovative and ambitious partner in terms of corporate social responsibility.
+Orange Business has defined its Green Act program in order to demonstrate its position as an innovative and ambitious partner in terms of corporate social responsibility.

 Preparing the future with digital eco-design